mahesh052412/Comparison-of-effect-of-Inflation-in-Stock-market-Indices/README.md

 indices, and because of the particular economic circumstances during and after the COVID-19 epidemic, this relationship has been especially active.
-The kinds of companies and industries that are included, as well as general economic conditions, can all have an impact on how inflation affects stock market indices
+The kinds of companies and industries that are included, as well as general economic conditions, can all have an impact on how inflation affects stock market indices.